kengibson1111/go-stdlib/README.md

 * decoder - basic JSON decoding

-* decoderstream - like the previous example but using the Decoder stream fucntionality.
+* decoderstream - like the previous example but using the Decoder stream functionality.

 * decodertoken - like the previous example but reading individual tokens from the stream.